 On the test network from block height 299188 onward, the difficulty adjustment algorithm is changed to allow minimum-difficulty blocks, as described in [ZIP-205].
-The Blossom network upgrade changes the minimumdifficulty time threshold to 6 times the block target spacing, as described in [ZIP-208].
-These changes do not apply to the production network.
+This change does not apply to the production network.

 7.6.4 nBits conversion

 Deterministic conversions between a target threshold and a "compact" nBits value are not fully defined in the Bitcoin documentation [Bitcoin-nBits], and so we define them here: